Bringing Dharma to Earth:

 Registration (Free)

 Registration is free but REQUIRED in order to view the program live.
 You will not be admitted to the Zoom session unless you have registered.
 Use this Zoom link to register for this program.
-After registering, you will receive a confirmation email containing information about joining the meeting.
+After registering, you will receive a confirmation email containing information, including the Zoom link, about joining the meeting.

 Continuing Education (CE)